 The Autism Society is the nation's oldest and largest autism grassroots organization in the United States.
-In 1965, the Autism Society founders came together to create an organization that enabled parents, individuals with autism, and others impacted by autism to support one another and advocate for services that allow people with ASD to achieve the highest quality of life.
+In 1965, the Autism Society founders came together to create an organization that enabled parents and individuals impacted by autism to support one another and advocate for services that allow people with ASD to achieve the highest quality of life.
 Today, the Autism Society is a national system of over 100 state and local affiliates representing thousands of individuals and families affected by autism in communities across the nation.
-The Autism Society has a long, proud history of promoting autism awareness & acceptance and helping families and individuals navigate the autism journey.
+The Autism Society has a long, proud history of promoting autism awareness and helping families and individuals navigate the autism journey.